Justin Jackson (basketball, born 1995)

-Justin Aaron Jackson (born March 28, 1995) is an American professional basketball player for the Texas Legends of the NBA G League.
-He played basketball in the Homeschool Christian Youth Association (HCYA) and later went on to play college basketball with the North Carolina Tar Heels.
-The small forward took part in the 2014 McDonald's All-American Boys Game, and was named co-MVP along with Jahlil Okafor.
+Justin Aaron Jackson (born March 28, 1995) is an American professional basketball player who last played for the Texas Legends of the NBA G League.

+Jackson took part in the 2014 McDonald's All-American Boys Game and was named its co-MVP, along with Jahlil Okafor.
+He played college basketball for the North Carolina Tar Heels from 2015 to 2017.
+In 2017, Jackson was named a consensus first-team All-American and won an NCAA championship as a member of the Tar Heels.

-Jackson was picked fifteenth overall by the Portland Trail Blazers in the 2017 NBA draft before being traded to the Sacramento Kings on draft night.
-He won an NBA championship with the Milwaukee Bucks in 2021.
-On February 23, 2023 he joined the Texas Legends for the fourth time.
+A small forward, Jackson was chosen by the Portland Trail Blazers as the fifteenth overall pick in the 2017 NBA draft before being traded to the Sacramento Kings on draft night.
+As of August 2023, Jackson had played for the Kings, the Dallas Mavericks, the Oklahoma City Thunder, the Milwaukee Bucks, the Boston Celtics, and the Phoenix Suns over the course of his six-year NBA career.
+He won an NBA championship with the Bucks in 2021.
+Jackson has also played for the Stockton Kings and the Texas Legends of the NBA G League.

 High school career

 Jackson played basketball for Homeschool Christian Youth Association (HCYA), a nonprofit Christian service organization created to serve home school families and students in Houston and the surrounding area.
 He led the Warriors to a national championship in the 2012 season, and won the Sullivan Award, which is awarded to the top homeschool basketball player of the year.
 He continued to shine in his final year, averaging 31.5 points and 9.1 rebounds in his successful last season.
 Jackson became known as one of the most potent high school athletes in the nation which promptly triggered a highly publicized recruitment.
 He was given offers by Baylor, Georgetown, Maryland, North Carolina, Ohio State, Oklahoma, Oklahoma State, Texas, Texas A&M, Virginia, Virginia Tech, and Washington.
 Jackson was rated a five-star recruit by Rivals.com, ESPN, and 247Sports.com.
 Eventually, the small forward signed with North Carolina.
 He was marked as one of the top players in the Class of 2014.

 Following his years with HCYA, Jackson was named to the 2014 McDonald's All-American Boys Game on January 29, 2014.
 After scoring the first few points of the game, the North Carolina recruit was named co-MVP with Jahlil Okafor.
 Jackson ended with 23 points off 11-of-12 shooting, making him the game's top scorer.
 He also won the Jack Daly Award for sportsmanship.